-To prepare, draw a time line of your life and highlight critical moments where your discipleship to Jesus deepened significantly.
+To prepare, draw a timeline of your life and highlight critical moments where your discipleship to Jesus deepened significantly.
 What happened?
 What aspects of your life were challenged?
 How do these aspects relate to what you learned about discipleship in Morgan?
 What other aspects of discipleship has Morgan raised for deeper self-reflection and growth (include direct referenced quotations from Morgan)?

-In another section of the time line, highlight important teacher-mentors who impacted you.
+In another section of the timeline, highlight important teacher-mentors who impacted you.
 What struck you about the way they taught or mentored you?
 What values did they pass to you that were important for your development as pastor-teacher-mentor?
 How do these "teaching values" relate to what you learned about effective teachers and teaching in lectures and readings from Edie & Lamport, Palmer, articles discussed?

 Length: 7-8 pages, single-spaced.

-Due date: April 8, 2024
+Due date: Dec.
+12, 2025

-Evaluation criteria: Clear description of your development and growth as disciple and as pastorteacher-mentor, with good engagement with Morgan, Tye, Palmer, Edie-Lamport, lectures and articles discussed.
-Your major project will adopt the Chicago or APA style (footnotes preferred), submitted in MS Word (preferred, but PDF acceptable), with font size 12.
-An "A" piece of work should have at least 30 references (class readings, lectures).
+Evaluation criteria: Clear description of your development and growth as disciple and as pastorteacher-mentor, with good engagement with Morgan, Palmer, Edie-Lamport, lectures and articles discussed in class.
+Your major project will adopt the Chicago style (with footnotes), submitted in MS Word (preferred, but PDF acceptable), with font size 12.
+An "A" piece of work should have at least 30 references (from class readings, lectures).

 Note about all written assignments: I use the "review and track changes" feature in MS Word to grade all papers and find it easier when assignments are in single-spaced documents.
 Tyndale has an institutional license for MS Office 365, and all students can have a complimentary copy (contact IT).
-Please submit all your work in MS Word, with 12 font size (Word is preferred; PDF acceptable), and single-spaced.